Tunisian (or Afghan) crochet can be best described as a hybrid technique between crochet and knitting, which produces a dense, thick, yet soft fabric.

 If you love collecting very good books and would like to get one about Tunisian crochet, I cannot but recommend anything from Kim Guzman.
 I have her Tunisian Crochet Stitch Guide and Tunisian Cable to Crochet, and love both of them!

-If you are interested, you can purchase the Tunisian Crochet Stitch Guide at this (affiliate) link.
+If you are interested, you can purchase the Tunisian Crochet Stitch Guide HERE.

 Do You Need Special Hooks?